bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 ## Timeline
 * 2016/07/25 Report vulnerabilities to Synology
-* 2016/09/01 Confirm that all vulnerabilities has already been fixed by Synology
+* 2016/09/01 Confirm that all vulnerabilities have already been fixed by Synology
 * 2017/03/13 Confirm that we're allowed to publish the bug bounty report
 * 2017/03/20 Synology Bug Bounty Report published

 ## Note
-Some of the vulnerability has already been discovered by Lucas Leong from Trend Micro ( [link](http://seclists.org/oss-sec/2016/q1/236) )
+Some of the vulnerabilities have already been discovered by Lucas Leong from Trend Micro ( [link](http://seclists.org/oss-sec/2016/q1/236) )